cherrymu/process-out-challenge/README.md

 ## Things Covered
 - [x] Create a golang application listening on port 8080 with open telemetry metrics
-- [x] Application built in a secure CI pipeline using github actions
+- [x] Application built in a secure CI pipeline using github actions and test the release using CD process.
 - [x] Packaged into a Docker container and push it to a container registry
 - [x] Deployed on to a local kind cluster
 - [x] Used private cloud container registry